SolomonM-Kebede/ProjectNLP/README.md

-# Aspect-Based Sentiment Analysis with Valence–Arousal
+# Dimensional Aspect-Based Sentiment Analysis with Valence–Arousal
 ### SemEval Subtasks 1, 2, and 3

 This repository contains implementations and experiments for **Subtasks 1, 2, and 3** of an Aspect-Based Sentiment Analysis (ABSA) task with **valence–arousal (VA) prediction**.